 “That matters not.
-Now then, I need your help locating Marissa.”
+Now then, I need your help in locating Marissa.”

 Kaleb’s stomach churned at her calm demeanor, as though betraying her life-long friend meant nothing.

-He lunged from his spot, only to be snared backwards from the chains as if someone had clotheslined him.
+He lunged from his spot, only to be snared backward from the chains as if someone had clotheslined him.
 A series of strangled coughs left him while he glared daggers at the woman.

 “She was your friend!”